vaclisinc/jyMario/README.md

 ### Prerequisites

 - Modern web browser
-- (For development) Basic understanding of Cocos Creator 2.4.8
+- (For development) Basic understanding of TypeScript and Cocos Creator 2.4.8

 ## Features